Set up a workbook template

 This guide is for staff creating a workbook template for students to complete in PebblePad.

-The workbook can contain a range of different fields that students can fill in, such as text boxes, tables, radio buttons and likert scales.
+The workbook can contain a range of different fields that students can fill in, such as text boxes, tables, radio buttons and Likert Scale.
 You may also wish to include fields for assessors to interact with, such as rubrics.

 When you have created your workbook and you are happy with the settings, you can use ATLAS to release it to students.